ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 Sprite ball, the Sprite will attempt to prevent them by scratching and biting.
-Apply an additional -1 modifierr to any attempt made to pick up the Spiteful Sprite ball.
+Apply an additional -1 modifier to any attempt made to pick up the Spiteful Sprite ball.

 Finally, should the ball leave the pitch for any reason, the Sprite will escape with its prize.
 A replacement ball is used for the throw-in and